Ash4669/Chase-The-Ace/README.md

 > Functionality left to implement
 >> High priority
+- Need a chat mechanism on the gamepages.
 - When a host quits the game (happens eventually), delete the room record out of the room db. - Need to fix bug before possible.

 >> Medium Priority